armadaproject/armada/docs/design/jobservice/job-service.md

 ### Proposed Airflow Operator flow
 1. Create the job_set
 2. [do the work to schedule the job]
-3. Status polling loop that talks to armada cache
+3. Status polling loop that talks to job service

 ## Alternative Options